spacedriveapp/spacedrive/docs/product/faq.md

 ## Why do I need this?

 In the same way we use finance apps to consolidate our books, Spacedrive consolidates files and the metadata associated with them.
-If you have external hard drives, cloud accounts and more than one device—you'll get a birds eye view of every file you own and the ability to create folders, tags and albums that contain files from all different locations.
+If you have external hard drives, cloud accounts and more than one device—you'll get a birds eye view of every file you own.
+With the ability to create folders, tags and albums that contain files from all different locations.

 ## What makes this different to Dropbox or Google Drive?